theREALdebater/eclat/README.md

 # Experimental Compiler Library And Tools

 Author: Nick Roberts
-Date: April 2019
+Date: June 2019

 __ECLAT__ is going to be a compiler for multiple programming languages, targeting multiple instruction set architectures and platforms (operating systems).

 ECLAT is in three parts:

  * the compiler
  * the builder
  * the realizor

 The compiler compiles source text into libraries.
 The builder builds pseudo-code modules from libraries.
-The realizor 'realises' modules into directly executable machine code.
+The realizor ‘realises’ modules into directly executable machine code.

 -----------------------------------------------------------------------------------------------
 ## Current Status

-As of April 2019:
+As of June 2019:

 Just starting.